MayEcon/mayecon.github.io/index.md

 ## About Me

-I am a Ph.D. student at University of Minnesota.
+I am a Ph.D. student at University of Minnesota -- Twin Cities.

 ## Research Interests